Ryan Gosling Keeps Singing In

 Two of the stars play a couple of "struggling songwriters" in the Austin scene, the Los Angeles Times reports, while two others play a "music mogul" and a waitress.
 Based on the trailer, things get dark.

-The film will make it's way back to SXSW for it's debut in March, before heading to theaters.
+The film will make it's way back to SXSW for its debut in March, before heading to theatres.
 Watch the trailer below and just try not to sing along.

 Advertisement